MECLabTUDA/Lifelong-nnUNet/documentation/multihead_architecture.md

 model = torch.load(...) # Load some pre-trained network of type Generic_UNet
 mh_network = MultiHead_Module(Generic_UNet, split_at = 'conv_blocks_context.0.blocks.1', task = 'Task_A',
                               prev_trainer = model)
-mh_network.add_new_task(task = 'Task_A', use_init = False, model = None)
+mh_network.add_new_task(task = 'Task_B', use_init = False, model = None)
 ```

 Note that it is also possible to provide ones own specific PyTorch model if a completely new head should be introduced.
-For this, the `model` flag should be used while providing the model that should be used as the head instead of setting the flag to None.
+For this, the `model` flag should be used while providing the model instead of setting the flag to None.

 ### Further Informations
 For the presented Multi-Head Architecture, an extensive PyTest has been developed and can be found [here](https://github.com/camgbus/Lifelong-nnUNet/blob/continual_learning/test/network_architecture/test_MultiHead_Module.py).
 Since the module is a general implementation and rather complex than simple, especially the splitting and assembling process, one should always make sure that the Module performs as expected before actually using it, especially when using a very deep split path.

 Additional functions that are not covered in this documentation can be found in the actual implementation, along with extensive descriptions and comments, [see here](https://github.com/camgbus/Lifelong-nnUNet/blob/continual_learning/nnunet_ext/network_architecture/MultiHead_Module.py).